 Frank James works as doorman at burlesque house in St. Louis.

 Frank James performs in plays The Fatal Scar and Across the Desert.

 On June 29, the body of Jesse James is moved from Zerelda Samuel’s farm to the family plot in Mount Olivet Cemetery.
-The original coffin had deteriorated so badly it fell apart when it was lifted and the body had to reburied in a new plain black coffin.
+The original coffin had deteriorated so badly it fell apart when it was lifted and the body had to reburied in a new coffin.
 A funeral is held for James’ reburial.